Windswept-Horizons/remove_hud_parts/README.md

 # remove_hud_parts
-Remove hud parts such as ability cards
+Remove visual remnants such as ability cards and ammo for a cleaner hud!